 Dietician’s Tip: In order to preserve the nutrients in lemons they should not be exposed to high temperatures.
 High temperatures can diminish their main nutrients, especially vitamin C.

 Bananas are high on carbohydrate content (1 oz / 3.5 oz).
 They are a quick snack and an excellent source to help boost your energy levels.
 Since they are a good source of potassium, they can help regulate blood pressure and the body's mineral balance.
 Bananas are also rich in tryptophan - an amino acid used to produce serotonin commonly known as the happiness hormone.
 It can have a relaxing, antidepressant and mood-boosting effect.
 Bananas are high in vitamin B6 making them extremely beneficial to the immune system.

 Dietitian's Tip: Bananas can be a great snack before or during a long intense workout.
 Due to the high levels of easily digestible carbohydrates, they can positively increase efficiency and delay the feeling of fatigue during prolonged activity.

 Spinach is a real nutritional bomb!
-It has a low calorific value (23 kcal / 100 g) and is also low in carbohydrates making it perfect for any kind of low-calorie diet.
+It has a low calorific value (23 kcal / 3.5 oz) and is also low in carbohydrates making it perfect for any kind of low-calorie diet.
 This green vegetable is high on vitamin A, E, K, C, B2 and folic acid, as well as potassium, iron, copper, magnesium, zinc, calcium.
 Spinach is beneficial for your eyesight, immunity, cardiovascular system, blood pressure reduction, nervous system and reduces blood clotting.
 Due to its neutral taste, spinach can be a great addition to warm meals and smoothies.